On a mobile device? Rotate your screen for best viewing experience.

-Committees which make expenditures during the 90 days before the November 2019 election are also represented on the tabs prefaced with “Late IE”.
-A committee is included on these tabs if it made independent expenditures totaling $1,000 or more during this late reporting period and filed a FPPC Form 496 with the SFEC.
+General purpose committees which make independent expenditures during the 90 days before the June 2022 election are also represented on the tabs.
+A committee is included if it made independent expenditures totaling $1,000 or more during this late reporting period and filed a FPPC Form 496 with the SFEC.

 What Are Committees Required to File and When?

 Political Committees must regularly file financial statements disclosing contributions and expenditures using Form 460.
 This form must be filed semi-annually in January and July, covering the six month period preceding the filing deadline.
 2022 Committees that had no Form 460 filings as of the latest deadline may not appear.
 Campaign committees are required to disclose names of contributors for all itemized contributions.
 During an election year committees must file two additional pre-election Form 460 statements.

 The “late reporting period” begins 90 days before an election and includes the election day.
 Certain contributions and expenditures that take place during this period must be disclosed within 24 hours.
 For the June 2022 election the late reporting period begins on March 9, 2022.
 See about the data for links to the datasets used on this page.